 Telecom giant AT&T recently revamped its logo, following its purchase by SBC.
 Trivial?
 Maybe at a glance, but the financial implications are enormous.
-Just think of the costs the company will have to incur:
+Just think of the

 An extensive re-branding initiative will occur over several months, with changes planned for the following: